ozalkan/SI507-HW6/README.md

 Because their style (for <p> tag) determined by CSS under <style> tag.
 I can change the `background-color: #b3b3b3;` code.
 I would replace #b3b3b3 hex code with desired color.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**
+I can use the similar logic that used for University of Michigan text. copyfunction() has the same action so I adjusted it for the McGill University text.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**